aarcand3/COMP4960-Money-Trackers/README.md

 Password: password

 Several Third Party Libraries need to be installed prior to using the tracker.
 Please see requirements.txt for more information.

+To start create an account with your desired credentials